Circulation by microwave-induced vortex transport for signal isolation: Investigation of additional external flux regions

 In region 3, the energy level structure is markedly different than either of the other two regions.
-As shown in Fig.~\ref{fig:A2}, the first excited state is very low in energy, nearly equivalent to the ground state, and higher energy states are overall more accessible.
+As shown in Fig.~\ref{fig:A2}a, the level separations between the ground state, first excited state, and second excited state are roughly equivalent, and higher energy states are overall more accessible.
 Vortices are present between the ground and both the first and second excited states (as well as others).
 In fact, the first and second excited states exhibit circulating and counter-circulating vortices that are qualitatively similar to that of the second region.
-For this reason, numerous points for ideal circulation around these resonances should occur, which is confirmed by the phase difference found at $A \approx 0.36$, shown in Figs.~\ref{fig:A2}a and \ref{fig:A2}b.
+For this reason, numerous points for ideal circulation around these resonances should occur, which is confirmed by the phase difference found at $A \approx 0.36$, shown in Fig.~\ref{fig:A2}b.
 However, despite the abundance of vortex dynamics and overall lower energy as compared to either the first or second regions, the resulting performance---shown in Figs.~\ref{fig:A2}c, \ref{fig:A2}d, and \ref{fig:A2}e---is not as good as that found in region 2.
-This is perhaps due to the larger separation of energy levels, in particular between the first and second excited states, in contrast to the first and second excited states in region 2.
+This is perhaps due to the larger separation of energy levels, in particular between the first and second excited states, in contrast to the first and second excited states in region~2.